hotosm/oam-docs/docs/browser/21_getting-started.md

 The images can be freely downloaded and used, and some also have a map layer available which can be used with different programs.

 ### Source code and development
-The `oam-browser` is completely open source and the [code and instructions](https://github.com/hotosm/oam-browser) are available on github under the [LICENSE] license.
+The `oam-browser` is completely open source and the [code and instructions](https://github.com/hotosm/oam-browser) are available on github under the **BSD 3-Clause license**.